VIGIL: Part-Grounded Structured Reasoning for Generalizable Deepfake Detection: Experiment

-\textbf{Metrics.} Following established protocols in deepfake detection~\cite{Veritas}, we adopt Accuracy (Acc) as the primary metric.
-Precision and Recall are reported in the Supplementary Material, confirming that conclusions hold across metrics.
+\textbf{Metrics.} Following established protocols in deepfake detection~\cite{Veritas}, we use accuracy as the primary metric.
+Precision and recall in the supplementary material show consistent trends.

-\textbf{Implementation Details.} We implement VIGIL with Qwen3-VL-8B~\cite{Qwen3-VL} and perform full fine-tuning at all stages.
-Stage~1 trains for 3 epochs (lr $5\!\times\!10^{-5}$, batch size 1); Stage~2 follows the same hyperparameters for 1 epoch; Stage~3 uses lr $1\!\times\!10^{-6}$, batch size 8, $G\!=\!8$ rollouts, temperature 1.0.
+\textbf{Implementation Details.} VIGIL uses Qwen3-VL-8B~\cite{Qwen3-VL} with full fine-tuning at all stages.
+Stage~1 trains for three epochs with a learning rate of $5\!\times\!10^{-5}$ and batch size 1.
+Stage~2 uses the same setting for one epoch.
+Stage~3 uses a learning rate of $1\!\times\!10^{-6}$, batch size 8, eight rollouts, and temperature 1.0.
 DeepSeek-V3.2~\cite{Deepseek-v3.2} serves as the judge LLM $\mathcal{J}$.
-Each stage initializes from the previous checkpoint.
-Additional details are in the supplementary material.
+Each stage initializes from the previous checkpoint; additional details are in the supplementary material.